 - Open the second section of the pom-pom tool and wrap.

 - Shut the wrapped arm as indicated on the left.

 Tip: Looking for consistency in size and shape?
 Make a few test pom-poms to determine how much yarn to use.Continue to 10 of 23 below.

 How to Cut Pom-Poms

-Tip: There's a real chance your regular household scissors won't fit.
-If that's the case, pick up a pair of small precision scissors with sharp ground tips designed for highly detailed paper cutting.
-Be warned, scissors like these are super sharp so always store with the safety cover in place.Continue to 11 of 23 below.
+Tip: There's a real chance your regular household scissors will be too big for this step.
+If that's the case, pick up a pair of small precision scissors designed for paper cutting.
+Be warned, scissors like these are super sharp so always store with the safety cap in place.Continue to 11 of 23 below.

 11 of 23